genoo-source/wp-wpmktgengine/readme.txt

 == Upgrade Notice ==

 == Changelog ==
+= 4.0.29 =
+* Fixed issue with PageBuilder pages (templates) being cleared from cache prior to being refreshed, and pages not able to display.

 = 4.0.27 =
 * Fixed dynamic CTA bug that wasn't inserting into middle of sidebar at specified position.